chrisbroski/goal-math/essay2.md

 ### Mathematical Notation

-Though this article is expressly about reducing broad concepts of intelligent behavior to mathematical models, I have chosen to not use formal mathematical notation.
-Formal math above a certain complexity is not executable by machine in a standard way nor is it easily understood by non-mathematicians.
+Though this essay is about specifying broad concepts of intelligent behavior as mathematical models, I have chosen to not use formal mathematical notation.
+Formal math is not executable by machine in a standardized way, nor is it easily comprehended by non-mathematicians.
 (It is also not easy to type on a keyboard.)
 I am going to use a computer programming language instead.
 I have chosen to use JavaScript (ES5 standard) for the following reasons:

-1. It is a very high-level language, so it does not require machine-specific instructions such as memory management.
+1. It is a very high-level language, so it does not require machine-specific instructions like memory management.
 2. It is a commonly used language, especially by those whose primary expertise is not computer programming.
-3. It can be executed natively on any computer with a reasonably modern web browser.
+3. It can be executed natively on any computer with a current web browser.

+Because of "duck-typing" numeric values in JavaScript, floating-point data will be indicated by the inclusion of a decimal point.
+Numbers without a decimal point should be considered to be integers.
+To keep numbers small and easy to read, significant figures are not meant to indicate precision.

 All code examples can be found at https://github.com/chrisbroski/goal-math